schorts99/shared-kernel/README.md

 - **Entity:** Base class for identity-based domain entities.
 - **EntityRegistry:** Dynamic registry for entity constructors, enabling polymorphic and type-safe instantiation of domain entities from serialized data.

+### 🔁 Event Bus

+- **AsyncInMemoryEventBus:** Lightweight, in-memory event dispatcher with support for retries, acknowledgments, and requeueing.
+Designed for testing, local development, or as a foundation for more robust event-driven architectures.
+- **DomainEventRegistry:** Centralized registry for hydrating polymorphic domain events from serialized primitives.
+- **EventSubscriber:** Interface for subscribing to specific event types with clean, type-safe handlers.
+- **InMemoryEventStore:** Simple event store for tracking and replaying events, with retry metadata and bounded requeue support.

 ### 🧹 Formatters

 - **PascalCamelToSnake:** Utility for converting PascalCase or camelCase to snake_case.